 *.PrjMbd) – The set of design documents and sub-project links required to create a product with multiple interconnected PCBs.

 - Integrated Library (

-*.LibPkg) – The set of design documents required to produce an integrated library (*.IntLib).
+*.LibPkg) – The set of design documents required to produce a self-contained integrated library (*.IntLib).

 - Script Project (

-*.PrjScr) – A set of design documents that stores one or more Altium Designer scripts.
+*.PrjScr) – A set of design documents that stores one or more Altium NEXUS programming scripts.

 In a Printed Circuit Board (PCB) project, the electronic circuit is captured as a schematic, which is built up from libraries of component symbols that are placed and wired together.

 The design is then transferred to the PCB editor where each component is instantiated as a footprint (pattern) and the circuit wiring becomes point-to-point connection lines.
 A shape for the final PCB is defined, along with the physical layers the board will include.
 Design rules specify the layout requirements, such as routing widths and clearance.
 The components are positioned within the board shape, and the connection lines are then replaced by routing, either manually or automatically.